wstrange/forgeops-smoke-test/README.md

 Run `gclouds builds submit`

-Thanks to Dart's tree shaking and native compilation using `dart2native` the docker image size is less than 6 MB!
+Dart's tree shaking and native compilation using `dart2native` results in a very small docker image (less than 6mb).

+## Test Side effects

+Running the test will:

+* Create users `user.0` through to `user.5`.
+If they already exist they will not be re-created.
+* Self-register a user `tuserxxxxx` where xxxxx is a random integer.

 ## TODO